sourcegraph/about/content/blogposts/2024/cody-vscode-1-20-0-release.md

 Note that this is early and experimental functionality.
 If you have any OpenCtx feedback or questions, please [visit our support forum](https://community.sourcegraph.com/c/openctx/10).

 This functionality is also _not_ dependent on the separate OpenCtx VS Code extension, which adds inline context from providers to your code.
-We recommend uninstalling the dedicated OpenCtx extension before trying this feature in Cody.
+We recommend uninstalling the OpenCtx extension before trying this feature in Cody.

 <Video
   source={{